The renormalized locally covariant Dirac field: Currents and conservation laws

 Let us discuss the remaining ambiguity.
 A redefinition leading to

-would require the existence of a local and covariant covector $r^\mu$ that is conserved.
-The only such covector is the external current $J^\mu$ responsible for the background field.
-It follows that $j^\mu$ is uniquely defined up to multiples $J^\mu$.
+would require the existence of a local and covariant vector $r^\mu_\alpha$ that is conserved.
+The only such vector is the external current $J^\mu_\alpha$ responsible for the background field.
+It follows that $j^\mu_\alpha$ is uniquely defined up to multiples of $J^\mu_\alpha$.
 In particular it is unique in regions that are void of charges and currents.
-The fact that there is an ambiguity proportional to the external current was already discussed by Schwinger \cite{SchwingerQED2}, in a setting where the external potential was treated as a perturbation.
+The fact that for quantum electrodynamics in external potentials, there is an ambiguity proportional to the external current was already discussed by Schwinger \cite{SchwingerQED2}, in a setting where the external potential was treated as a perturbation.
 This can be interpreted as a charge renormalization.
 Evaluation in a state (which amounts to computing a certain limit of the difference of the corresponding two-point function and the parametrix) then yields the expectation value of the current, which could be used to estimate back-reaction effects.